 There are many different ways to become a photographer.
 One of the advantages of choosing photography as a career path is that you don’t necessarily need formal education.
 People don’t always expect to see your diploma when they hire you as a photographer.
 What they care about is the quality of your previous work and if it fits the style of the pictures they are looking for or not.

 There are a number of advantages to attending a photography school.
-It will probably speed up your learning curve, give you a network of professionals in the area, give you access to equipment and locations to shoot at, among other perks.
-But the reality is, you can learn photography and become an award-winning photographer even without ever stepping a foot in a photography school.
+It will probably speed up your learning curve, give you a network of professionals in the area, and give you access to equipment and locations to shoot at, among other perks.
+But the reality is, that you can learn photography and become an award-winning photographer even without ever stepping a foot in a photography school.

 If you choose to learn photography on your own, your path to becoming a photographer could look something like this: